scipopt/gcg/doc/resources/users/getting-started.md

 ### GCG decompositions
 **Detecting without solving:** This is possible with a simple `detect`.
-The instance already has to be read.\n **Creating your own .dec file:** This can be done using the description in the use case " @ref u5 ".\n **Reading your decomposition:** You can read decomposition files (with formats as given @ref input-formats "here") with a simple `read`.
+The instance already has to be read.\n **Creating your own .dec file:** This can be done using the description in the use case " @ref u5 ".\n **Reading your decomposition:** You can read in decomposition files (with formats as given @ref input-formats "here") with a simple `read`.
 The behavior when giving own decomposition files is described @ref detection-process "here".\n **Saving your decomposition:** You can save all decompositions found with `write alldecompositions`.
 To just save single ones, you have to select a decomposition in the @ref explore-menu "Explore Menu" with `explore select <nr>` and then `write selecteddecompositions`.

 ### GCG settings
-Everything related to settings can be found in the `set` submenu.
-All possible settings that can be done there, can be found @ref PARAMETERS "here".\n
+Everything related to settings can be found in the `set` submenu inside the GCG interactive menu.
+All possible parameters that can be changed there, can be found @ref PARAMETERS "here" or in the
+@ref interactive-menu [Interactive Menu Guide].\n

 **Making your own settings file:** If you want to create a whole settings file from the scratch, you can find information about that <a href="FAQ.html#createsettingsfile">here</a>.\n **Saving your settings:** Otherwise, you can just set everything you want (e.g. `set display 1` to make GCG display solving information